InfiniTimeOrg/InfiniTime/doc/buildWithDocker.md

 ## Using the image from Docker Hub

-The image is avaiable via Docker Hub for both the amd64 and arm64v8 architectures at via [pfeerick/infinitime-build](https://hub.docker.com/repository/docker/pfeerick/infinitime-build).
+The image is avaiable via Docker Hub for both the amd64 and arm64v8 architectures at [pfeerick/infinitime-build](https://hub.docker.com/repository/docker/pfeerick/infinitime-build).

 It can be pulled (downloaded) using the following command: